How to Cut a Cigar Without a Cutter Like a Pro

 Learnings Recap

-We sure hope you don't have to resort to those techniques very often and actually remember to pack a dedicated cutter for its guaranteed results, ease of use, speed, and convenience.
-This Cohiba double guillotine cigar cutter with a rose wood finish is one of our favorite picks for its reliability and elegance.
+We sure hope you don't have to resort to those techniques very often and actually remember to pack a dedicated cutter for its guaranteed results, ease of use, speed, and convenience; it guarantees a clean cut, is faster, easier, and more convenient.
+Check Lucky Cigars’ top-of-the-line cutter collection for your convenience.

 Final thoughts